-University of Leicester Adopts Cloudian S-3 Compatible Object Storage for Backup
+University of Leicester Adopts Cloudian S3 Compatible Storage and Commvault for Backup

-Entrusted with protecting the data of nearly 30,000 users, the University of Leicester requires a robust backup infrastructure.
-However, with the backup system it had in place, the loss of a single media server would have resulted in a total lack of access to backup data or restores, potentially for weeks while the IT team acquired and installed new hardware.
-Recognizing that the
+Entrusted with protecting the data of nearly 30,000 users, the University of Leicester employs a Commvault-based backup infrastructure.
+However, with the storage architecture it had in place, the loss of a single media server would have resulted in a total lack of access to backup data or restores, potentially for weeks while the IT team acquired and installed new hardware.

 Aging Media Server Poses Downtime Risks

 The University of Leicester is a leading university in the UK committed to international excellence, world-changing research and high quality, inspirational teaching.
 Founded in 1921, today it has more than 20,000 students and 4,000 faculty and staff members.
 The university has three data centers which are managed by Systems Specialist Mark Penny and his team.
 Their responsibilities include providing backup for all home directories, corporate systems and research data (including HPC data) in a mixed environment encompassing Windows, VMware and Lustre.

 Prior to making the switch to Cloudian, the university employed SAN-based hardware as backup targets for ten media servers (each with 13 x 16 TB LUNs) with backup software provided by Commvault.
 Because the backup and index data was maintained by the individual media servers, if a media server were to go down, it would disrupt the backup/restore process for that device, impacting all backup and restore operations.

 “We wouldn’t be able to continue backing up data, access backups or conduct restores until we replaced the hardware and spun up the system again, a process which could have taken weeks,” explains Penny.
 “Fortunately, we never faced this situation, but we knew we had to make a change.”